uxora-com/xpenology-docker/README.md

 - PID, VID and SN (Serial Number) can now be pass as parameter to Docker, the bootloader is modified during the first boot.
 - Redpill bootloader compatibility

-The project is based on [segator/xpenology-docker](https://github.com/segator/xpenology-docker) project which is based on [BBVA/kvm](https://github.com/BBVA/kvm) project.

 ## Warning / Disclaimer

 This system is for testing or educational purpose ONLY, and It is NOT recommended for using in production environment because it has no support and it has not been proven  stable/reliable.